External Affairs Team | Equitas Health

 Administrative Assistant

-Sarah Green (They/Them/Theirs or She/Her)
+Sarah Green (They/She)

-Sarah Green (They/Them/Theirs or She/Her) currently serves as the Administrative Assistant – Advancement in the Dept. of External Affairs at Equitas Health.
+Sarah Green (They/She) currently serves as the Administrative Assistant – Advancement in the Dept. of External Affairs at Equitas Health.
 Previously, she served as a Prevention Support Specialist, where they performed administrative functions and assisted with HIV/STI testing needs for the community.
 In their new role in External Affairs, Sarah fulfills the major administrative responsibilities for the department and other units across the agency’s Advancement Division.
 In addition to this, she often assists with community outreach projects, advocacy work, and public testimony at both the state and federal level.

 Outside of their role with Equitas Health, they are a local performer, and she is lifelong member of Columbus’s LGBTQ+ community.
 Previously, Sarah served on the Board of Directors for TransOhio, which is Ohio’s state-wide transgender advocacy organization.
 During their four-year tenure with TransOhio, she also served the organization as the Secretary for the Board of Directors.
 Sarah is also a community activist, who has organized with and for the BIPOC LGBTQ+ community, for the past decade.
 Sarah’s passion and voice continue to shape their work at Equitas Health.